 Break Text and Wrap Text

 Both options are similar for moving the image.
 While placing the image the text would be wrapped around the image if any.
 In case of break text, the image will be placed where you have chosen without the text around it.
-Choice is yours how you want to move and place the image in Google Docs.
+The choice is yours how you want to move and place the image in Google Docs.